The Night of Wenceslas: Book Review

 Reality: Knocking People Out

 In The Night of Wenceslas, Whistler knocks out several people by hitting them over the head with a lead pipe, and even a hammer.
 This is inevitably both successful and non-lethal.
-To say the least this is not very realistic.
+To say the least, this is not very realistic.
 In reality, there is a very fine line between failing to render someone unconscious and inflicting traumatic brain injury.
-Anyone rendered unconscious for the length of time Whistler manages would be severely injured and in the case of the man hit with a hammer potentially killed.
+All the people who Whistler rendered unconscious would be severely injured and in the case of the man hit with a hammer potentially killed.

 The Night of Wenceslas: The Movie

-The Night of Wenceslas was filmed in 1964 as a comedy called Hot Enough for June (retitled Agent 8¾ in the USA).
+The Night of Wenceslas was filmed in 1964 as a comedy called Hot Enough for June (re-titled Agent 8¾ in the USA).
 It starred Dirk Bogarde as Whistler and Sylva Koscina as Vlasta.
 Hot Enough for June shares the basic plot of The Night of Wenceslas but is much changed, with Whistler being sent to Prague by British Intelligence, the focus being on the romance between Whistler and Vlasta and many other alterations.
-It is not successful, because while being too light-hearted to be taken seriously as a thriller it simply isn’t funny enough to work as an out-and-out comedy.
+It’s unsuccessful, because while being too light-hearted to be taken seriously as a thriller it simply isn’t funny enough to work as an out-and-out comedy.

 Here’s the trailer:

 A light-hearted thriller with a superb central character.
 Great fun.

 If you’d like to discuss anything in my The Night of Wenceslas review, please email me.
 Otherwise, please feel free to share it using the buttons below.